-- Employee exposure to potential safety hazards (e.g., electrical and other energy sources, fire, vehicles, and fall hazards) are to be controlled through proper design, engineering and administrative controls, preventive maintenance and safe work procedures (including lockout/tagout), and ongoing safety training. - ■Where hazards cannot be adequately controlled by these means, employees are to be provided with appropriate, well-maintained, personal protective equipment such as glasses/hard hat/gloves, etc. and educational materials including procedures to wear personal protective equipment correctly. - Employees shall be encouraged to raise safety concerns.
+- Employee exposure to potential safety hazards (e.g., electrical and other energy sources, fire, vehicles, and fall hazards) are to be controlled through proper design, engineering and administrative controls, preventive maintenance and safe work procedures (including lockout/tagout), and ongoing safety training. - ■Where hazards cannot be adequately controlled by these means, employees are to be provided with appropriate, well-maintained, personal protective equipment such as glasses/hard hat/gloves, etc. and educational materials including procedures to wear personal protective equipment correctly. - ■Gender-responsive measures are to be taken, such as considering potential hazards to pregnant women, nursing mothers, and their children. - Employees shall be encouraged to raise safety concerns.